 In addition to building homes that are more enjoyable to live in, we can have less of a negative impact on the environment.
-The buildings we have been building are wasteful.
+Most of the building built in the last 50 years are extremely wasteful.
 They require vast inputs of raw materials (mined and shipped all over the world) and large amounts of energy and water to function.

 According to the US Green Building Council, buildings in the United States account for: